LMFrutos/Bell_BallMilling/README.md

     ```

 3.  **Install the package:**
-    Run the installation with `pip` from the project's root directory (the one containing `pyproject.toml`).
-This command will automatically read the `pyproject.toml` file, install all required dependencies (`numpy`, `scipy`, `matplotlib`), and set up the command-line script.
+    Run the installation with `pip` from the project's root directory.
+This command will automatically read the `pyproject.toml` file, install all required dependencies (`numpy`, `scipy`, `matplotlib`), and set up the `bell-ballmilling` command-line script.

     ```bash
     pip install .